theicfire/vimsheet/index.md

 * `.` - repeat last command

 #Making Vim actually useful
-Vim is pretty painful out of the box.
-Global search is terrible, typeing `:w` for every file save is awkward, indenting code, etc is all worse than normal text editors.
-But a few changes and you’ll be much closer to the editor of your dreams.
+Vim is quite unpleasant out of the box.
+For example, typeing `:w` for every file save is awkward and copying and pasting to the system clipboard does not work.
+But a few changes will get you much closer to the editor of your dreams.

 ##.vimrc
 * [https://github.com/theicfire/dotfiles/blob/master/vim/.vimrc](https://github.com/theicfire/dotfiles/blob/master/vim/.vimrc)